14 Different Types of Fir Trees (With Pictures)

 The noble fir is one of the most prolific Christmas trees in the world.
 They are chosen for their size and their symmetry.
 They can be found in the Cascade Mountains and in the coastal regions of Washington and Oregon.
 The National Christmas Tree Association estimates that up to 30% of the fresh tree market is made up of noble firs.
 That includes Christmas trees, wreaths, sprigs, and other aromatic evergreen trim.

-Most Christmas trees are ideally cut at just 8 feet tall but in their natural habitat, noble firs have no trouble reaching 200 feet or more in height.
+Most Christmas trees are ideally cut at just eight feet tall, but in their natural habitat, noble firs have no trouble reaching 200 feet or more in height.

 6. Pacific Silver Fir